-[Preface]

-1. What is the Grants-in-Aid for Scientific Research (KAKENHI) program?1

-2. What are the KAKENHI rules?
-5

-3. Year-round schedule of KAKENHI process 7

-[When applying]

-4. Who is eligible to apply for KAKENHI?9

-5. What issues need to be considered when applying?

-6. How are applications reviewed?
-14

-[When conducting research with KAKENHI]

-7. When do the research grants become available for use?

-8. What is management by research institutions?
-20

-9. What does direct expenses cover?
-21

-10 What are indirect expenses?

-11. Can a research plan be modified?26 12.
-How to spend the Series of Single-year Grants 29 13.
-How to spend the Multi-year Funds 31 14.
-What assessments are performed during and after the research period?
-15. How are the research results and achievements reported?
-16. What happens if the rules are not followed?
-41 17.
-Code of conduct, laws and regulations, etc. that scientists must adhere to
+What is the Grants-in-Aid for Scientific 01.
+Research (KAKENHI) program? •••••P1 Preface 02.
+What are the KAKENHI rules? •••••P4 03.
+Year-round schedule of KAKENHI process •••••P5 04.
+Who is eligible to apply for KAKENHI? •••••P6 When applying 05.
+What issues need to be considered when applying? •••••P7 applying 06.
+How are applications reviewed? •••••P9 07.
+When do the research grants become available for use? ••••P10 When 08.
+What is management by research institutions? ••••P10 09.
+What does direct expenses cover? ••••P11 10.
+What are indirect expenses? ••••P13 conducting 11.
+Can a research plan be modified? ••••P13 research with KAKENHI 12.
+How to spend the Series of Single-year Grants ••••P15 13.
+How to spend the Multi-year Funds ••••P15 14.
+What assessments are performed during and after the research period? ••••P16 15.
+How are the research results and achievements reported? ••••P16 16.
+What happens if the rules are not followed? ••••P20 17.
+Code of conduct, laws and regulations, etc. that scientists must adhere to ••••P21

-1. What is the Grants-in-Aid for Scientific Research (KAKENHI) program?
+01. What is the Grants-in-Aid for Scientific Research (KAKENHI) program?

-The KAKENHI program is a competitive research funding program aimed at significantly developing all scientific research (i.e., research based on the free ideas of researchers in universities and other research institutions), from basic to applied research in all fields, covering the humanities, the social sciences and the natural sciences.
-The program is intended to provide financial support for creative and pioneering research projects following the peer review process.
+The KAKENHI program are competitive research funds that are intended to promote development of scientific research (based on original ideas of researchers), encompassing basic to applied researches in all fields ranging from humanities and social sciences to natural sciences.
+The grants provide financial support for creative and pioneering research projects that will become the foundation of social development.
+The research projects are selected by peer-review process.

-< The placement of "KAKENHI" in the policy on the promotion of science, technology and scientific research in Japan >
+<The placement of "KAKENHI" in the policy on the promotion of science, technology and scientific research in Japan>